phasefactor/OSXnanorc/README.md

 The ancient version of nano that is distributed with OS X currently does not support modern regex things like lookaround, so most available syntax highlighting files fail miserably unless you update.

-It looks like it only understands POSIX Basic RegEx so I have tried to do what I can with the POSIX BRE ruleset.
+It looks like v2.0.6 only understands POSIX Basic RegEx so I have tried to do what I can with the POSIX BRE ruleset.

 To use:
 - grab the files,